ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/ros2_basic_operation.md

 TurtleBot3 can moves with receiving a certain topic: **/cmd_vel_raw** from obstacle detection node.
 Using LDS data and detecting obstacles, the robot can stop moving.

+1. Open a terminal on **Remote PC**.

-1. Run the teleoperation keyboard.
+2. Run the teleoperation keyboard.
   ``` bash
   $ ros2 run turtlebot3_teleop teleop_keyboard /cmd_vel:=/cmd_vel_raw
   ```

-2. Launch the obstacle detection.
+3. Launch the obstacle detection.
   ``` bash
   $ ros2 launch turtlebot3_example turtlebot3_obstacle_detection
   ```